is part of the Informa Markets Division of Informa PLC

 By Steven Potter & Vicki Forde of HotelMap™

 Located in either the City of London or East London, all these attractions are within easy reach of the ExCeL exhibition centre, meaning they are ideal for post-event sightseeing or for those with an extra day or two in the capital.
-Many of the attractions are open in the evening and some of the galleries host special late-night events, creating a broad range of unique networking opportunities.
+Many of the attractions are open in the evening and some of the galleries host special late-night events, creating a broad range of unique opportunities to connect.

 The tallest building in Western Europe, The Shard soars over the rest of low-rise London.
 Home to a five-star hotel, apartments, offices, six restaurants and bars, and a viewing platform, Renzo Piano’s 306-metre tall structure is its very own vertical town.
 Occupying levels 68 to 72, The View from The Shard is the highest public viewing platform in Western Europe, the City of London from a bird’s eye perspective.
 Spread over several floors, it features an indoor platform and an open-air sky deck as well as a Moët & Chandon Champagne bar.
 The experience costs £32, so you could book a table at one of the bars or restaurants – all of which boast their own spectacular views – and spend your money on cocktails instead